rjcorwin/Drupal-Workflow-Extensions/README.txt

 Using the block visibility controls you may place the block on any page that provides a node context, typically the node/* pages, or more specifically the node view page.
-To prevent the Edit and other tabs from also displaying the block tick " Show if the following PHP code returns TRUE" and enter:
+To prevent the Edit and other tabs from also displaying the block tick "Show if the following PHP code returns TRUE" and enter:

   <?php return !arg(2); ?>